Eating Disorders in Pre-Adolescents

 Dr. McCallum: Some teens adopt unwholesome eating strategies in a misinformed attempt to gain control

-Dr. McCallum: These days many teens are involved in elite sport, coaches and parents may not understand that significant caloric needs required for intensive training.
+Dr. McCallum: These days, many teens are involved in elite sport, and coaches and parents may not understand the significant caloric needs required for intensive training.

 Dr. McCallum: Kids are at risk of weight loss and injuries.
 Injuries can increase stress and lead to anxiety associated with prescribed rest.

-Dr. McCallum: Advertising focuses a lot, presenting the body ideal.
+Dr. McCallum: Advertising focuses a lot on presenting the body ideal.
 Eating disorders complicate all of these changes

 EDH: What are the early signs/symptoms that may indicate an adolescent is struggling with an eating disorder?